muthulaxmi10/Excel_projects/README.md

-📊 Uma Store Data Analysis

-Interactive Dashboard using MS Excel

-🎯 Project Objective

-Vrinda Store aims to create an annual sales report for the year 2022 to better understand customer behavior and identify growth opportunities.
-The insights from this analysis will help the store increase sales and improve targeting strategies in 2023.

-📁 Dataset Used

-Vrinda Store Sales Data (2022)

-📌 Key Performance Indicators (KPIs)

-The analysis answers the following business questions:

-📈 Compare Sales vs Orders using a single chart

-🗓️ Identify the month with highest sales and orders

-👨‍🦱👩‍🦰 Analyze who purchased more – Men or Women

-🚚 Understand different order statuses in 2022

-🏙️ List the Top 10 states contributing to sales

-👥 Analyze the relation between age and gender based on number of orders

-🛒 Identify the sales contribution by channel

-👗 Determine the highest selling product category

-🛠️ Process Followed

-Data Cleaning & Validation

-Checked for missing values and anomalies

-Ensured consistency in data types, formats, and values

-Data Analysis

-Created Pivot Tables for each KPI

-Used charts to visualize trends and patterns

-Dashboard Creation

-Combined all Pivot Tables into a single dashboard

-Added slicers for interactivity and dynamic filtering

-📊 Dashboard Overview

-Interactive Excel dashboard with slicers

-Visual comparison of sales, orders, customers, regions, and channels

-Easy-to-understand insights for business decision-making

-(Insert dashboard image here if required)

-🔍 Project Insights

-👩 Women customers contribute ~65% of total purchases, higher than men

-📍 Maharashtra, Karnataka, and Uttar Pradesh are the top 3 sales-contributing states

-👥 Adult age group (30–49 years) contributes nearly 50% of total orders

-🛍️ Amazon, Flipkart, and Myntra are the leading sales channels

-👗 Certain product categories dominate overall sales volume

-✅ Final Conclusion

-To improve sales in 2023, Vrinda Store should focus on:

-🎯 Targeting women customers aged 30–49 years

-📍 Prioritizing customers from Maharashtra, Karnataka, and Uttar Pradesh

-🛒 Promoting offers, discounts, and ads on Amazon, Flipkart, and Myntra

-This targeted marketing strategy will help maximize revenue and customer engagement.

-🧰 Tools Used

-Microsoft Excel

-Pivot Tables

-Charts & Graphs

-Slicers

-Interactive Dashboard

-✍️ Author
-Muthulaxmi Lakhani
+# 📊 Apparel Store Sales Data Analysis (2022)

+An **interactive sales analytics dashboard built using Microsoft Excel** to analyze apparel store performance, customer behavior, and sales trends for the year 2022.

+---

+# 🎯 Project Objective

+The objective of this project is to analyze **annual sales data for an apparel store** to understand customer purchasing patterns, identify high-performing regions and sales channels, and uncover insights that can help improve business strategies and increase revenue.

+---

+# 📁 Dataset

+**Apparel Store Sales Data – 2022**

+The dataset contains information related to:

+* Order ID
+* Customer demographics (Age, Gender)
+* Product category
+* Sales amount
+* Order status
+* Sales channels
+* State-wise sales data
+* Monthly sales performance

+---

+# 📌 Key Business Questions (KPIs)

+The dashboard answers the following business questions:

+* 📈 Compare **Sales vs Orders** using a single chart
+* 🗓️ Identify the **month with highest sales and orders**
+* 👨‍🦱👩‍🦰 Determine **who purchases more – Men or Women**
+* 🚚 Analyze **order status distribution** (Delivered, Cancelled, Returned, Refunded)
+* 🏙️ Identify the **top performing states contributing to sales**
+* 👥 Analyze **customer purchasing behavior by age and gender**
+* 🛒 Identify **sales contribution by different channels**
+* 👗 Determine the **most popular product categories**

+---

+# 🛠️ Data Analysis Process

+## 1️⃣ Data Cleaning

+* Checked for **missing values**
+* Standardized **data formats**
+* Ensured **data consistency and accuracy**

+## 2️⃣ Data Analysis

+* Created **Pivot Tables** to summarize the dataset
+* Performed **aggregations for sales, orders, and customer segments**

+## 3️⃣ Dashboard Creation

+* Built an **interactive Excel dashboard**
+* Added **charts and graphs** for visual insights
+* Used **slicers** for dynamic filtering by:

+  * Month
+  * Channel
+  * Product Category

+---

+# 📊 Dashboard Features

+The dashboard provides a **visual overview of key sales metrics**, including:

+* Sales vs Orders trend analysis
+* Customer demographics insights
+* State-wise sales distribution
+* Order status breakdown
+* Sales channel contribution
+* Age vs gender purchase behavior

+The dashboard is **interactive**, allowing users to filter data using slicers.

+---

+# 🔍 Key Insights

+From the dashboard analysis, the following insights were discovered:

+* 👩 **Women customers contribute approximately 64–65% of total purchases**, indicating a stronger female customer base.

+* 📍 **Maharashtra, Karnataka, and Uttar Pradesh** are the top-performing states generating the highest sales.

+* 👥 **Adults aged 30–49 years** contribute nearly **50% of the total orders**, making them the most valuable customer segment.

+* 🛒 **Amazon, Myntra, and Flipkart** are the leading sales channels responsible for the majority of revenue.

+* 🚚 More than **90% of orders are successfully delivered**, showing strong order fulfillment performance.

+* 👗 Certain **apparel categories significantly outperform others**, highlighting customer product preferences.

+---

+# 📈 Business Recommendations

+Based on the insights, the following strategies can help increase future sales:

+* 🎯 Focus marketing campaigns on **women customers aged 30–49 years**
+* 📍 Prioritize high-performing states such as **Maharashtra, Karnataka, and Uttar Pradesh**
+* 🛒 Strengthen partnerships and promotions on **major e-commerce channels**
+* 📢 Run targeted marketing campaigns based on **popular product categories**

+---

+# 🧰 Tools & Technologies Used

+* **Microsoft Excel**
+* Pivot Tables
+* Data Cleaning
+* Charts & Graphs
+* Slicers
+* Interactive Dashboard Design

+---

+# 👩‍💻 Author

+**Muthulaxmi Lakhani**

+Aspiring **Data Analyst** passionate about transforming data into meaningful insights using **Excel, SQL, Power BI, and Python**.